dfelinto/blender-manual/manual/interface/window_system/workspaces.rst

 Filter Add-ons
 --------------

-Filters which :doc:`Add-ons </addons/index>` are enabled in active workspace.
+Filters which :doc:`Add-ons </addons/index>` are enabled in the active workspace.
 Keeping the checkbox in the header enables all global add-ons, enabling the checkbox allows you to individually enable add-ons from the list.